 How to Search for a Trademark Class

 Figuring out what trademark class your goods or services belong to is one of the first things you have to do when filing a trademark application.
 It’s also one of the hardest things to do because there are 45 classes of goods or services to choose from.
-Understanding how to use the USPTO’s searchable database will enable you to look up the correct trademark class for your goods or services.
-Read on to learn how to search for a trademark class utilizing the USPTO’s Trademark ID Manual.

-Steps for Searching for a Trademark Class
+Steps for searching for a trademark class

 Determine exactly what items or services you want to include in your trademark application and create a list of those individual products or services.